Stable image reconstruction using total variation minimization: Introduction

 Images are also compressible with respect to wavelet transforms.
-For example, in Figure~\ref{fig:boatsHaarCof} we display the image of Boats alongside its (bivariate) Haar wavelet transform.
-The Haar transform (like wavelet transforms more generally) is multi-scale, collecting information not only about local differences in pixel intensity, but also differences in average pixel intensity on all dyadic scales.
-Therefore, the level of compressibility in the wavelet domain is controlled by the total-variation semi-norm~\cite{devore1992image}.
-We will use in particular that the rate of decay of the bivariate Haar coefficients of an image can be bounded by the total-variation (see Proposition~\ref{cor:cdpx} in Section~\ref{sec:Poincare}).
+The Haar transform (and wavelet transforms more generally) is multi-scale, collecting information not only about local differences in pixel intensity, but also differences in average pixel intensities across all dyadic scales.
+It should not be surprising then that the level of compressibility in the wavelet domain can be controlled by the total variation seminorm ~\cite{devore1992image}.
+In particular, we will use a result of Cohen, DeVore, Petrushev, and Xu which says that the rate of decay of the bivariate Haar wavelet coefficients of an image can be bounded by the total variation (see Proposition~\ref{cor:cdpx} in Section~\ref{sec:Poincare}).

 Recall that the (univariate) Haar wavelet system constitutes a complete orthonormal system for square-integrable functions on the unit interval, consisting of the constant function

 the mother wavelet

 and dyadic dilations and translates of the mother wavelet